Oedipa エディパ

 Logic Pro Audio Unit AU MIDI FX on a software-instrument track.

 Bitwig Studio VST3 / CLAP Note FX slot.
-CLAP is Bitwig's native format.

 Not supported